June 2020 Brazil bomb cyclone: Meteorological history and impact

 During strong storms that hit the South Region of Brazil on June 30, 2020, cities registered winds of more than 120 km/h in several points of Santa Catarina, Rio Grande do Sul and Paraná.
+The cyclone originated over the Atlantic Ocean as an extratropical low-pressure system.
+Extensive rainfall measuring 140mm in 24 hours increased the water levels above flood levels in some areas of Rio Grande do Sul.
 This phenomenon is known as bomb cyclone, because in this region a sharp drop in atmospheric pressure was recorded over a period of 24 hours, causing cyclones that were not predictable by meteorologists.
+The storm developed rapidly, with atmospheric pressure changing from 1020 hPa to 996 hPa within 24 hours.
+This represents a decrease of at least 24 hPa, a situation described as relatively uncommon by INMET.